aojewola/Package_NormalDistribution/README.md

     calculate_std() returns the standard deviation of the data set.

-    distribution_plot() returns the gussian plot of the data set.
+    distribution_plot() returns the histogram plot of the data set to visualize the distribution.

-    normal_distribution() returns the Gussian distribution value for a given point.
+    normal_distribution() returns the probability density function value for a given point.

     to add two normal distributions together, add_distribution(other) where